By Moshe Feiglin

 There is no way to explain the Holocaust.
 I know survivors who are not on speaking terms with G-d.
 I know many who are the opposite.
 I have no right to go there – and I have neither the ability nor the desire to do so.
 But irrespective of the theological questions surrounding the Holocaust, one thing clearly occurred in its wake: Jewish history stopped being written in exile and started to be written in the Land of Israel.

-Now, for the first time since the First Temple period (!), the majority of the Jewish People will be living in the Holy Land.
+For the first time since the First Temple period (!), the majority of the Jewish People are living in the Holy Land.
 This fact constitutes a spiritual critical mass.
 Jewish law changes in several realms by virtue of the demographic fact that “most of its sons are on [the land].”
-The absolute number that we are approaching in the Land of Israel is chilling.
+The absolute number in the Land of Israel is chilling.
 Six million.

 G-d, Who chose us to be His eternal people and to attest to His existence, has made us a target for extermination by every evil in the world.
 It is certainly understandable why there are Jews who constantly try to escape this fate.
 As individuals, this may be possible – an individual may be able to assimilate and rid him/herself of this trouble.
 But as a people, we cannot escape our destiny.
 We cannot exist without it.